robertheeter/ticker/README.md

 WeatherWidget class to display the current temperature and humidity.
 Inherits Widget.
 Does not require an internet connection.
 Requires the [`adafruit_ahtx0`](https://github.com/adafruit/Adafruit_CircuitPython_AHTx0) library to use the I2C AHT10 temperature/humidity sensor.
 Updates once per minute.
 Does not accept any user input.
 Use the `units` parameter to specify the temperature units.

 #### [SpotifyWidget](https://github.com/rcheeter/ticker/blob/main/ticker/spotify_widget.py)
 SpotifyWidget class to display the currently playing track, pause/play, and skip to the next or previous track.
 Inherits Widget.
 Requires an internet connection to use the [`spotipy`](http://spotipy.readthedocs.io) Spotify API library.
 Updates continuously.
 Use the `interval` parameter to specify how smoothly the display text scrolls.
+Press the action button one time to pause/play, two times to skip to the next track, or three times to skip to the previous track.

-To set up this widget, a Spotify account and another computer (i.e., a Mac or Windows) are required).
+To set up this widget, a Spotify account and another computer (i.e., a Mac or Windows) are required.
 Perform the following:
 1. On the other computer (i.e., not on the PocketBeagle Cloud9), install Spotipy using the terminal: `pip install spotipy --upgrade`
 2. Download the [**spotify_setup.py**](https://github.com/rcheeter/ticker/blob/main/setup/spotify_setup.py) script in this repository under the **setup** folder.
 3. Create a [Spotify developer account](https://developer.spotify.com) and go to the Dashboard.
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/spotify/spotify_setup_1.png).